Vyral/base-template/_posts/2022-03-15-when-do-you-need-to-change-your-smoke-detectors.md

 3:50 — You may need to upgrade all your smoke detectors when you make a major renovation

-5:06 — How much will new smoke detectors cost you?&nbsp;
+5:06 — How much will new smoke detectors cost you?

 6:15 — The issue with our smoke detector regulations